doingodswork/deflix-stremio/README.md

 [Deflix](https://www.deflix.tv) addon for [Stremio](https://stremio.com)

-Finds movies from many different sources and automatically turns them into cached HTTP streams with a debrid service like [RealDebrid](https://real-debrid.com), [AllDebrid](https://alldebrid.com) or [Premiumize](https://www.premiumize.me), for high speed 4k streaming and **no P2P uploading**.
+Finds movies and TV shows from many different sources and automatically turns them into cached HTTP streams with a debrid service like [RealDebrid](https://real-debrid.com), [AllDebrid](https://alldebrid.com) or [Premiumize](https://www.premiumize.me), for high speed 4k streaming and **no P2P uploading**.

 Contents
 --------